rootCircle/blog/docs/project/bgit_internals.md

 3. **It intelligently finds Bash:** If a script has a shebang (`#!/bin/bash`), the executor searches for a Bash interpreter in common locations (Git Bash, MSYS2, WSL) or in the system `PATH`.
 4. **It has a fallback:** If all else fails, it attempts to run the script with `cmd.exe`.

 This robust strategy ensures that hooks defined by a team on Linux will work as expected for a teammate on Windows, solving a common pain point in cross-platform development.
+We plan to improve this further in future releases.

 ## The `config` System: Explicit and Separated by Design

-As we discussed in the first post, `bgit`'s configuration system is built on a principle of strict separation to avoid confusion and ensure predictable behavior.
+As we discussed in the first post, bgit's configuration system is built on a principle of strict separation to avoid confusion and ensure predictable behavior.

 1. **Global Config (`~/.config/bgit/config.toml`):** This file is **exclusively** for your personal, user-specific settings that apply across all projects.
 Think of authentication, API keys, and other personal preferences.